huntdatacenter/docs/docs/govern-science/tingweek/resolutions.md

 ---
-title: Resolutions
+title: Ting resolutions
-category: HUNT Cloud
+category: Tingweek
-permalink: /tingweek/resolutions
+permalink: /govern-science/tingweek/lagtun/resolutions
 description: This page list Lagtun resolutions that govern the scientific development of HUNT Cloud.
 ---

-# Resolutions
+# Ting resolutions

 **This page list individual resolutions from Lagtun that governs the scientific development of HUNT Cloud.**